aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 #### ClusterIP

-Gives a private IP address for the pod within the cluster, all pods within the same cluster run as if on the same LAN.
+Gives a public IP address for the pod within the cluster, enabling **intra-cluster** communication between pods in different nodes

 ![](https://i.imgur.com/u2OHbNk.jpeg)

 - `ports`: the ports to expose
     - `port`: the port that the server will expose
     - `targetPort`: the port that the selected pod is listening on.
-- `selector`: selects the pods to do networking for in the service.

 #### NodePort